How a Brown Spot on a Tooth calls for a visit to Smile 4 Ever Family Dentistry

 Braces or retainers can be a major cause of staining if not managed properly.
 Braces can trap plaque and tartar around the fixed devices and cause increased bacterial load around these appliances.

-To keep the stains from growing and converting into more serious situations like cavities or pitting around the brackets, use all possible hygiene maintenance practices like mouth rinses and water flossing to the maximum.
+To keep sudden brown stains between teeth from growing and turning into more serious problems like cavities or pitting around the brackets, use strong oral hygiene habits such as mouth rinses and water flossing regularly.

 If these issues do not resolve with your active cleaning methods, consult your dentist at Smile 4 Ever Family Dentistry to get a review and further action, like cleaning or fluoride varnish therapy.